dagfinndybvig/Adressaparken/README.md

 # Adressaparken
-Projects for the Adressaparken API/The Adressa Park in Trondehim, Norway
+Projects for the Adressaparken API/The Adressa Park in Trondheim, Norway

 See also: